CAS-Atlantic/buildenv-omr/README.md

 		[x86_64 arm aarch64 i386 ppc64le s390x]
 			To build one of the diplayed Docker container for this architecture

-		all
-			To build all the docker architecture

-		clean
-			delete everything in here and do a make fresh

-		fresh
-			delete built binaries in

 		clean_docker
 			delete dangling containers and images and volumes